What is Vagahau Niue about?

 Developing Key Competencies through Vagahau Niue

 Learning languages is inherently about extending the ability to relate to, and interact appropriately with, others in more than one cultural setting through the fine-tuning of linguistic skills.
 The language learning process itself requires students to manage self, participate, and contribute.
-The new ways of thinking about the world they will be exposed to will encourage students to think about their place in it as well as how they can use those skills to participate in, and contribute to, their communities and the wider world around them.
+Students will be exposed to new ways of thinking about the world and their place in it.
+They will be encouraged to think about how they can participate in, and contribute to, their communities and the wider world around them.

 Thinking